 All of our staff has ECE Classification Levels from the Department of Education and Early Childhood Development.
 They are trained in First Aid and Child Abuse Protocol, have been screened by the Child Abuse Register and have had background and Vulnerable Sector checks.
 We are committed to continuing our education and learning about children, and keeping up to date on the latest research regarding children.
-A portion of our Early Childhood Enhancement Grant (5%) from the Department is used for workshops so that all staff can attend at least three workshops/conferences a year.
+We are supported by the department of early years with the quality improvement grant, which helps to enhance salaries and benefits for staff.
 The staff of the Prospect Bay Children’s Centre has a history of longevity and dedication.
 All the staff is very active members of the community.
 We are committed to living a healthy life style because we believe that this is a positive influence on the children we work with.

 "We are committed to living a healthy life style because we believe that this is a positive influence on the children we work with."